-A small, single-form entry primary serving the Woodford Valley and wider Salisbury area, Woodford Valley Church of England Aided School combines a distinctly Christian vision with results that stand out well beyond its size.
-The most recent Key Stage 2 outcomes place it well above England averages across reading, writing and mathematics, including a high proportion working at the higher standard.
+A small, single-form entry primary serving the Woodford Valley and wider Salisbury area, Woodford Valley Church of England Aided School combines a distinctly Christian vision with positive current results.
+The most recent Key Stage 2 outcomes show 80% meeting the expected standard in reading, writing and mathematics combined, with 20% reaching the higher standard, and 90% at the expected standard in reading, writing, maths and science individually.

 Leadership has been in transition, with Mrs Donna Young appointed headteacher in October 2024.
 The school is also now part of Pickwick Academy Trust, joining in April 2025.
 Together, these changes sit alongside a clear sense of continuity, the school’s values are explicit, frequently referenced, and reinforced through worship and day-to-day routines.